boniface/quick.io/docs/applications.rst

 Running
 -------

 After all of the applications have been initialized, the server will begin running and accepting connections, and the applications will each receive a call to `app_run()`.
 This is where the application should run its main loop, do all its work, process events, and so forth.
+This function is called in a new thread, and it is where the application should perform all of its work.
+This is the ONLY function that will be called from its own thread; all other callbacks and functions will be called from a server thread, so they should do their best not to block anything.

 .. tip:: To synchronize events coming from the main thread to the application, `GLib Asynchronous Queues <http://developer.gnome.org/glib/2.32/glib-Asynchronous-Queues.html>`_ are awesome.